 It’s important that it is completed within 30 days from the receipt of the initial written notice.
 The following details must be shown in the written notice:

 - Name of the financial institution and location where the security deposit is kept;

 - Disclosure if the security deposit of a tenant is combined with other funds;

-- And disclosure on the amount of the interest rate that will be earned and information whether it’s contained in an account that is interest-bearing or not.
+- And disclosure on the amount of the interest rate that will be earned and information whether the deposit is contained in an account that is interest-bearing or not.

-Any changes or movements of the security deposit must be disclosed to the tenant.
+Any changes or movements of the security deposit must be disclosed to the tenant in a landlord's notice.
 The landlord is obligated to provide written notice and it must not exceed 30 days.

 5. Reasons to Withhold a Tenant’s Security Deposit in Florida

 The conditions to withhold a tenant’s security deposit are the following: